tenzir/threatbus/README.md

 Install `threatbus` and all plugins that you require.
 Optionally, use a virtual environment.

+Note that Threat Bus requires at least Python 3.7+, earlier versions are not supported.

 ```
 virtualenv venv                       # optional
 source venv/bin/activate              # optional